Conflux-Chain/js-conflux-sdk/README.md

 ## Related Projects | Tools

 * [CIP-23](https://github.com/conflux-fans/cip-23) can be used to work with Conflux signTypedData
-* [hardhat-conflux](https://github.com/conflux-chain/hardhat-conflux) hardhat plugin that can be used to interact with Conflux Core network
+* [hardhat-conflux](https://github.com/conflux-chain/hardhat-conflux) hardhat plugin that can be used to interact with Conflux Core Network Contracts
 * [@conflux-dev/hdwallet](https://github.com/Conflux-Chain/ts-conflux-sdk/tree/main/packages/hdwallet) HD Wallet